Exact number of flips required to sort a burnt stack of pancakes: Main result and method

-Otherwise, the resulting stack is either $\big[-(x-1), -x, \dots, x-3, x-2 \big]$ or $\big[x-1, x -2, \dots, -(x+1), -x \big]$.
+Otherwise, the resulting stack is either \\ $\big[-(x-1), -x, \dots, x-3, x-2 \big]$ or $\big[x-1, x -2, \dots, -(x+1), -x \big]$.
 In both cases, the next flip cannot be an improve since to be an improve the pancake that follows $-(x-1)$ ($(x-1)$ resp.) after the next flip must be $x$ ($-(x-2)$ resp.), which currently has the wrong side up in the stack. \end{proof}

-Because of Lemma~\ref{clan of size 3}, and since in total, we aim at having $\frac{3n+3}{2} - n = \frac{n+1}{2} +1$ wastes, which we have to perform before reaching the state where all clans have size at most $2$.
-Since one waste was already used to flip the entire stack, and since we need at least $\frac{n-1}{2}$ wastes to split the stack into clans of size $2$, this forces all the wastes but one to be used to split clans.
-Following the idea of Heydari and Sudborough, we again restricted ourselves to the flipping sequences that have a flip of the entire stack as last waste.
-If such a flipping sequence exists, this last waste ensures a very precise structure of the rest of the flipping sequence as it will be described in Section~\ref{subsec: overview}.
+In total, we aim at having $\frac{3}{2}n + \frac{3}{2}- n = \frac{n}{2} + \frac{3}{2} $ wastes, and because of Lemma~\ref{clan of size 3}, we have to perform them before reaching the state where all clans have size at most~$2$.
+Since one waste was already used to flip the entire stack, and since we need at least $\frac{n-1}{2}$ wastes to split the stack into clans of size~$2$, this forces all the wastes but one to be used to split clans.
+Following the idea of~\cite{HS97}, we again restricted ourselves to the flipping sequences that have a flip of the entire stack as last waste.
+If such a flipping sequence exists, this last waste ensures a very precise structure of the rest of the flipping sequence as it will be described later.